vczoni/lamarck/README.md

 builder = BlueprintBuilder()

 # Defining the Process
-# In order to persist the TravelSalesman object for the Process, we need to
-# wrap it in a function
+# In order to persist the TravelSalesman object for the Process, we need to wrap it in a function
 def process_deco(travel_salesman):
     def wrapper(route):
+        distance = travel_salesman.get_route_distance(route)
-        return {'distance': travel_salesman.get_route_distance(route)}
+        return {'distance': distance}
     return wrapper

 # Genome Blueprint
-# (this will only have one variable that is a "Vector" of the particular order
+# (this will only have one variable that is a "Set" of the particular order of cities that the
-# of cities that the salesman should vist)
+# salesman should vist)
 number_of_cities = 20
 cities = tuple(range(number_of_cities))
 builder.add_set_gene(name='route',
                      domain=cities,
                      length=number_of_cities)

-# Creating the Population (5000 randomly generated 'route's)
+# Creating the Population (5000 randomly generated routes)
 blueprint = builder.get_blueprint()
 pop = blueprint.populate.random(n=5000)